 Replace One to Three Missing Teeth with a Dental Bridge

-Tooth loss is not only embarrassing, but can make it difficult to eat or speak clearly.
-Replacing one or missing teeth with a dental bridge can restore normal function and a natural-looking appearance to your smile.
+Tooth loss can make it difficult to eat or speak clearly.
+Replacing one or more missing teeth with a dental bridge can restore normal function and a natural-looking appearance to your smile.

 What Is a Dental Bridge?